 However, you’ll also find that electric wood chippers are less powerful, and they don’t handle larger jobs.
 Therefore, you have to avoid feeding them large branches that they can’t handle.
 In addition, because they have to be plugged in, the range of motion is much less, always needing to be close enough to an outlet for the cord to reach.

 By contrast, gas-powered wood chippers are more mobile because they don’t have a cord, even though they tend to be heavier.
 Because they use fuel, they also pack a bigger punch when it comes to power and capability, handling larger loads and bigger pieces.
 While they tend to cost more and require more maintenance, they also are sturdier and often last longer, with parts able to be cleaned and reused, requiring less replacement need.

 Choosing the type of blade you want is also important.
-Different types create different sizes, shapes, and consistencies of wood chip product.
-Some are more uniform than others, and you’ll find that some wood chippers have the capability to adjust the output, with multiple options for blades offering larger or smaller wood chips.
-Do your research so you get the mulch and wood chips you want as a product of your work.
+Different types create different sizes, shapes, and consistencies of wood chip products.
+Some are more uniform than others, and you’ll find that some wood chippers can adjust the output, with multiple options for blades offering larger or smaller wood chips.
+Do your research, so you get the mulch and wood chips you want as a product of your work.